 Now, I know what you are probably thinking.
 “Jonathon, you majored in English Literature!
 How in the world can you compare one of the greatest literary villains of all time, who was created by one of England’s most beloved writers, with a character who is, at his core, part of a films series that is nothing more than a big budget version of Saturday Matinee serial from the 30’s and 40s?”

-The big thing that Vader has in common with Scrooge, and what in turn makes Star Wars such a perfect Christmas story, perhaps more so then Die Hard, is the fact that they are stories of redemption.
-Scrooge’s redemption comes through his journey to through time by the aid of the ghosts.
+The big thing that Vader has in common with Scrooge, and what in turn makes Star Wars such a perfect Christmas story, perhaps more so then Die Hard, is the fact that like Dickens’ beloved classic, is a story of redemption.
+Scrooge’s redemption comes through his journey through time by the aid of the ghosts.
 In the process he becomes not only more aware of the mistakes he made in the past and how his actions cost him his happiness, sees a possible future where people are actually happy he is dead, and learns of the world around him and learns he can make a change if he wants to avoid the bad future.

 For Vader this journey begins when he discovers his son, Luke.
 At that point, Vader had already been responsible for the deaths of Mace Windu, Padme, Obi-Wan, and countless others in the galaxy.
 Even in Rebels when he meets Ahsoka Tano again, not even his onetime Padawan can bring him back from the brink as the pain of their bond is just too much.
 However, Luke is more than enough to remind him of the good man he was, and to show him he still brought some light into the universe.

 Their respective turns from the dark path happen late in life.
-Let’s face it, Scrooge isn’t exactly a spring chicken and considering mortality rates in 19th century England, and taking into account that most scholars and critics place him at 60 years old, he probably didn’t have more than five years left on him.
+Let’s face it, considering mortality rates in 19th century England, and taking into account that most scholars and critics place Scrooge at 60 years old, he probably didn’t have more than five years left on him.
 Vader’s redemption is completed when he sacrifices his life for Luke, and in the process severely damaging the sensitive circuits in his giant walking life support system.
 Yet at the same time, there is something encouraging in seeing that even these two individuals who seem so lost and so set in their ways and so late in their can still find a second chance and in the process, find grace and forgiveness.

 And look what happens to Vader and Scrooge after they find that second chance.
 Vader is not only reconciled with his son, but his mentors in the netherworld of the Force ( I’d like to imagine he also got to reconcile with Padmé, and given how little is actually detailed about the Star Wars after-life it’s certainly possible.)
 Scrooge not only forms a relationship with his nephew Fred, but practically becomes part of the Crachit family and becomes one of the most loved citizens in London.